Retail Payments Regulation, Innovation and Harmonization: Technology Innovations and Financial Inclusion

 Judith Looman, Policy Advisor, Payments Policy Department, De Nederlandsche Bank

-Judith Looman studied International Financial Economics at the University of Amsterdam.
-She started working at the Dutch Central Bank in the Payments Policy Department in 2005.
+Judithstarted working at the Dutch Central Bank in the Payments Policy Department in 2005.
 She is now secretary of the Working Group on Accessibility of the National Forum on the Payment System and has also been a secretary of the working group on Efficiency and European Affairs.
 She is a member of the Payments Policy Working Group of the ECB and was secretary of the ERPB informal working group on Accessibility.
 Furthermore, she was seconded as a national expert in 2018/2019 at the European Commission, at DG FISMA, also working on retail payments.
+Judith studied International Financial Economics at the University of Amsterdam.

 Simon Anko, Director of Payment and Settlement Systems Department, Bank of Slovenia